Netflix-Skunkworks/atlas-system-agent/README.md

 ## Build Instructions

 * This build requires a C++17 compiler and uses [bazel](https://bazel.build/) as its build system.
-This has been tested with clang 11 and g++ 10
+This has been tested with clang 11, g++ 7, and g++ 10.

 * [Install bazel](https://docs.bazel.build/versions/master/install.html)